shiguredo/zakuro/README.md

   --fake-audio-capture TEXT:FILE
-                              Fake Audio from File --sandstorm                 Fake Sandstorm Video (default: false) --video-device TEXT         Use the video device specified by an index or a name (use the first one if not specified) --resolution TEXT           Video resolution (one of QVGA, VGA, HD, FHD, 4K, or [WIDTH]x[HEIGHT]) (default: VGA) --framerate INT:INT in [1 - 60]
+                              Fake Audio from File --sandstorm                 Fake Sandstorm Video (default: false) --video-device TEXT:FILE    Use the video input device specified by a name (some device will be used if not specified) --resolution TEXT           Video resolution (one of QVGA, VGA, HD, FHD, 4K, or [WIDTH]x[HEIGHT]) (default: VGA) --framerate INT:INT in [1 - 60]
                               Video framerate (default: 30)